robot-dreams/eop/notes.md

 When would a transformation be more efficient than an action?
 Footnote 3.6 (page 42): How would you write such an identity_element function?
 What's an example of an optimization that can be made for non-regular functions / types?
+Is the difficulty of order-selection with order 5 somehow related to the insolubility of quintics?

 ## Definitions